Developing Nations Slam 'Paltry' $300 Bn Climate Deal

 EU climate envoy Wopke Hoekstra said it would be remembered as "the start of a new era for climate finance".

-The agreement commits developed nations to pay at least $300bn a year by 2035 to help developing countries cut emissions and prepare for worsening disasters.
+The agreement commits developed nations to pay at least $300 billion a year by 2035 to help developing countries cut emissions and prepare for worsening disasters.

-It falls short of the $390bn that economists commissioned by the United Nations had deemed a fair share contribution by developed nations.
+It falls short of the $390 billion that economists commissioned by the United Nations had deemed a fair share contribution by developed nations.

 The US and EU pushed to have newly wealthy emerging economies like China -- the world's largest emitter -- chip in.